 Ron Goes to the Pokey

-Ron is transported to the police station and booked.
-Mikhail and Kane arrive shortly thereafter to help him.
-Kane does quite a good bit of fast-talking, managing to convince the arresting officers that he is Mikhail’s paralegal.
+and Kane arrive shortly thereafter to help him.
+Kane does quite a good bit of

 As they are going to talk with Ron, a young man in a very nice suit approaches Mikhail.
 The man introduces himself as ADA Springer, who will be the prosecuting attorney in Ron’s murder case.
 He tells Mikhail that he would like to speak to Ron and his defense team as soon as possible.